JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Colleges/Hoorcollege 6 Taal en communicatie.md

 [[secondaire taalhandeling]] = vraag (question)
 extra: [[Propositionele inhoudsvoorwaarde]], request

-How can you perform an indirect directive by assering the propositional content condition:
+How can you perform an indirect directive by asserting the propositional content condition:
 You will shut up now!

 How can you perform an indirect directive by asserting the sincerity condition: